qchenevier/MBA_memoire/doc/reaction_macro.md

 Firms pursuing digital business strategies must manage a fundamental tension between the need to support flexible adaptation of their products and services to changing market conditions, and the need to provide stable value appropriation mechanisms to extract economic rents and reinvest them in innovative activities.
 Companies often fuse IT with their products and services for competitive advantage [@Woodard2013].

 We developed a conceptual framework that emphasizes the strategic importance of the cumulative stock of designs owned or controlled by a firm (design capital), and the sequence of discrete strategic actions that increase, reduce, or modify a firm's design capital (design moves).
 We conceptualized design capital as a two-dimensional construct comprising option value and technical debt, and adopted the design move as a unit of analysis to explore the duality between design moves and design capital [@Woodard2013].

+Developing digital non-core products requires new digital platform capabilities.
+Platforms are the building blocks that act as a foundation for developing complementary products, technologies, or services.
+Digital platforms organize IT capabilities into software frameworks for integration of transactions.
+Digital platform capabilities provide standards, connectivity, rules, and IT capabilities [@Karimi2015].